frett27/splitflap_display/doc/index.md

-a lonely electronic card is hosted in the display.
+A lonely electronic card is hosted in the display.

 ![](electronic/ci.png)